SunnySuite/Sunny.jl/joss/paper.md

 Traditional classical and semiclassical approaches to spin dynamics are based on the assignment of a classical dipole to each lattice site.
 Recent theoretical work has generalized this picture, replacing dipoles with richer objects, namely SU(_N_) coherent states.
-Within this formalism, a quantum spin-$s$ is faithfully represented as a linear combination of the $N = 2s + 1$ possible levels.
-This enables the faithful representation of the crystal field levels associated with an ion, or, equivalently, the implementation of completely general single-ion anisotropies.
-The generalization may also be used to capture local entanglement effects, where this entanglement may be between the spin and orbital degrees of freedom of a single site or within a cluster of spins on different sites.
+Such states capture the full structure of an _N_-level system.
+Setting $N = 2s + 1$ enables the faithful representation of a quantum spin-$s$ and incorporation of all crystal field levels of a single-ion.
+The formalism can also be adapted to model local entanglement effects, where this entanglement may be between the spin and orbital degrees of freedom on a single site or within a cluster of spins on different sites.

 The SU(_N_) formalism applies equally to LSWT calculations [@muniz:2014] and classical spin dynamics [@zhang_batista:2021].
-Users can access this formalism simply by setting the "mode" of a spin system to `:SUN`.
+Users can access this framework simply by setting the "mode" of a spin system to `:SUN`.
 Sunny also offers a `:dipole` mode, which is similar to the traditional classical approach but includes quantum renormalizations of biquadratic and single-ion anisotropy terms